isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``thread-pool-size``: 8 when using ``postgresql``.

 Another very important parameter is ``packet-queue-size``; in our tests we used it as a multiplier of ``thread-pool-size``.
-So the actual setting strongly depends on ``thread-pool-size``.
+The actual setting strongly depends on ``thread-pool-size``.

 We saw the best results in our tests with the following settings: